Aubin-99/ctf-challenge/README.md

 This route is only accessible to logged-in users with the role of "admin".
 It returns a JSON object containing a message indicating that the user has successfully accessed the route.

 Note: Before accessing these routes, the user must be logged in and the user's role must be verified by the server.

+`

+## Retrieve password in database MYSQL

+execute in srcipt-retrieve-password the command

+node brute-force-user_paasword for the user node brute-force-admin_paasword for the admin node brute-force-ceo_paasword for the ceo